NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 We see that the metadata are complete.
 Full information on how the data should be prepared can be found in the guide on :ref:`importing data<import-data>`.

-Creating and using the estimator
+Create and fit the estimator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the next step Confidence-based Performance Estimation